Chazzers/beats-by-friends/README.md

 # Beats by friends/with friends

 Welcome to beats by friends, a web application which makes it possible to create beats with your friends.
 Samples get added to a loop that keeps repeating over and over.
-This way you can create a simple beat.
+This way you can create a simple beat together with your friends.

+[instert img]

 ## Installation